Couple excited after purchase agreement and house offer goes through.

 In real estate, a purchase agreement is a binding contract between a buyer and seller that outlines the details of a home sale transaction.
 The buyer will propose the conditions of the contract, including their offer price, which the seller will then agree to, reject or negotiate.

 Negotiations may go back and forth between the buyer and the seller before both parties are satisfied.
-Once both parties approve the terms and have signed the purchase agreement, they’re considered to be “under contract.”
+Once both buyer and seller approve the terms and have signed the purchase agreement, they’re considered to be “under contract.”

 Who Prepares The Home Purchase Agreement?